cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 ## `callCabal2nix` Without IFD

-In order to write a `callCabal2nix` function without relying on IFD, you would first need to read in a `.cabal` file with the Nix `builtins.readFile` function.
+In order to write a `callCabal2nix` function without relying on IFD, you would first need to read in a `.cabal` file with the Nix `builtins.readFile` function, then parse the raw `.cabal` file and pull out all the important information.
-You would then have to parse the raw `.cabal` file and pull out all the important information.
 For building Haskell packages with Nix, the main information necessary from the `.cabal` file is the list of direct dependencies.

 The big difficulty in this process is parsing the `.cabal` file.
 The `.cabal` file format is not a format that Nix natively understands (like JSON or TOML).